 - Learning outcomes

 - 1 Understanding operations management

 - 2 Operations, operations management and operations managers

 - 3 The transformation model

 - 4 The boundary of the operations system

 Understanding operations management

-This Unit presents a process model of operations that describes inputs being transformed into outputs within the boundary of an operations system.
+This course presents a process model of operations that describes inputs being transformed into outputs within the boundary of an operations system.
 It also discusses the role of operations managers, in particular the importance of focusing on suppliers and customers who are outside this boundary, as well as on other aspects of the operations system's external environment.

-This is an extract from an Open University course which is no longer available to new students.
-If you found this interesting you could explore more free Leadership and Management course units or view the range of currently available OU Leadership and Management courses.
+This free course includes adapted extracts from an Open University course which is no longer available to new students.
+If you found this interesting you could explore more free Leadership and Management courses or view the range of currently available OU Leadership and Management courses.

 Copyright & revisions

 - Creative-Commons: The Open University is proud to release this free course under a Creative Commons licence.
 However, any third-party materials featured within it are used with permission and are not ours to give away.
 These materials are not subject to the Creative Commons licence.
 See terms and conditions.
-Full details can be found in the Acknowledgements section.
+Full details can be found in the Acknowledgements and our FAQs section.

 If you enjoyed this, why not follow a feed to find out when we have new things like it?
 Choose an RSS feed from the list below.
 (Don't know what to do with RSS feeds?)